0%

 During Surgery: What Surgeons Consider

-• Equipment Calibration: Certain phacoemulsification devices and intraocular lens (IOL) injectors may perform differently at varying pressures, so calibration is key.
+Equipment calibration is also critical.
+Some phacoemulsification devices and intraocular lens (IOL) injectors can behave differently under varying atmospheric pressures, so precise calibration is essential to maintain accuracy and effectiveness during the procedure.

 Post-Operative Care at High Altitude